Aug 12, 2022

 9. Tweak Server Settings

-Web server issues are a common cause of the 504 gateway timeout error on websites powered by VPS hosting.
+Web server issues are a common cause of the 504 gateway timeout error on websites powered by VPS hosting services.

 If you’re using the Apache web server, the error may be triggered by the execution time limit of PHP scripts.

-The 504 error is usually caused by a proxy connection timeout on websites running on Nginx.
+The HTTP 504 errors are often caused by a proxy connection timeout on websites running on Nginx.

 The following 504 error page indicates that the issue is related to an Nginx web server error: